“There is only one true battle. The battle between good and evil.”

 Gates

 Gates are set over one post and can pivot during game play.
-They may be set individually or in pairs.
-When set as a pair they may be set at 90 degrees or in a straight line at the beginning of the game.
-They may also be set at the ends of walls, and this limits the range of motion to 180 degrees.
+They can be set individually or in pairs.
+When set as a pair they can be set at 90 degrees or in a straight line at the beginning of the game.
+They can also be set at the ends of walls, and this limits the range of motion to 180 degrees.
+Gates are the only piece that may be set across a castle entrance.

 Long Gates